 Normally, these mistakes are recognized by the control mechanisms of the cell.
 The mistake can then be fixed or the cell dies.
 Sometimes the cell can escape these control mechanisms and start to multiply without limits.
 At that moment, the cell has become a cancerous cell.

-When the tumor reaches a size of 1-2 millimeter, the cancer cells need blood vessels to continue growing.
+When the tumour reaches a size of 1-2 millimeter, the cancer cells need blood vessels to continue growing.
 They are capable of influencing the surrounding tissue in such a way that it will allow new blood vessels to be formed in the direction of the newly formed clump of cancerous cells.